 The gravel service road will eventually end, and you will cross a bridge to the right.
 The waterfall is directly ahead after some light dodging of roots and rocks.

 Read More: 100+ Hiking Trails in North Carolina

 Tips for Visiting Roaring Fork Falls

 Arrive early because parking is limited.
-If there aren’t any spaces available, head to Setrock Falls only 2.5 miles down the road and occasionally check back for available parking spaces.
+If there aren’t any spaces available, head to Setrock Creek Falls, only 2.5 miles down the road, and occasionally check back for available parking spaces.

 Although it is located on a gravel service road, we don’t recommend this trail for strollers or wheelchairs because the gravel is thick and the trail is not maintained.